dunnesquared/badbanana-flask-react/README.md

 ## How to run

 ### From source
 I highly recommend cloning this repository.
-You should have `npm`, `yarn`, and at least `Python 3.8.5` installed on your machine.
+You should have `Node.js`, `yarn`, and at least `Python 3.8.5` installed on your machine.

 In the project-root directory, run `npm install`.
 This should install all the JS dependencies for the project.